front-end-intermediate/session-1/readme.md

 </script>
 ```

-Note the use of tick marks instead of quotes and that we have the ability to convert dog years to human years inside the curly brackets in a template string.
+Note the use of tick marks instead of quotes and that we have the ability to convert dog years to human years using JS inside the curly brackets in a template string.

+#### Using Template Strings

 Switch out the concatenation for a *template string*: